Software as a Service Agreement

 - It is the responsibility of the Client to maintain copies of all Data which is inputted into the Software.
-The Company will endeavour to prevent data loss, however, as the Software operates as a cloud-based service, provided through third parties, the Company does not make any guarantees that there will be no loss of data and does not represent or warrant that access to the Software, the Data or an Account will be available without interruption.
+The Company employs industry best-practices for data storage and back-up and will endeavour to prevent data loss, however, as the Software operates as a cloud-based service, provided through third parties, the Company does not make any guarantees that there will be no loss of data and does not represent or warrant that access to the Software, the Data or an Account will be available without interruption.

 - The Software will be automatically updated (“Updates”) for the duration of this Agreement.

-- You acknowledge that the Company has no obligation to provide Updates or to provide you with any support for Updates to the Software, except as otherwise agreed in this Agreement.
+- You acknowledge that the Company has no obligation to provide Updates to the Software, except as otherwise agreed in this Agreement.
 You consent to such automatic upgrading, and agree that the terms and conditions of this Agreement will apply to all such Updates.